Kind Space is a web application that collects and facilitates gift requests made by foster youth.

 Admin Dashboard

 For Foster Nation admin to internally oversee and control gift requests.
-Admin can approve, deny, edit, or place orders on items.
+Admin can approve, deny, edit, and place orders on items.

 Tracking Page